 The EPA estimates there are over 450,000 brownfields in the US alone, most in urban areas.
 Redevelopment of these parcels is critical to sustainable urban land use, and the use of plants is an underutilized remediation strategy.
 The science of phytotechnologies is often misunderstood by designers, and currently available documentation on the subject is difficult to understand.

 Offshoots, Inc. specializes in translating the often cryptic science of phytotechnolgies to designers, and utilizes these technologies in constructed landscapes to create sustainable solutions for land planning and site cleanup.
 Offshoots provides consulting services to other landscape architects and planners to integrate phytotechnology concepts into their designed works.
 In addition, Offshoots also engages in full design commissions to create public and private landscapes and green infrastructure utilizing plant based cleanup.

 Kate Kennen, owner of Offshoots, Inc., has been conducting intensive research in this field since 2006.
-She currently teaches a research seminar in ‘Phytotechnologies for Landscape Design’ at the Harvard University Graduate School of Design.
-She is co- authoring a book with Niall Kirkwood, Phyto: Principles for Site Remediation and Landscape Design, which will be published by Routledge in 2015.
+She teaches research seminars in ‘Phytotechnologies for Landscape Design’ at the Harvard University Graduate School of Design.
+She c-authored a book with Niall Kirkwood, Phyto: Principles for Site Remediation and Landscape Design, published by Routledge in 2015.